 Oamaru Public Gardens are reputedly among the finest in the land.
 In addition, a number of private gardens are available for viewing, by appointment.

 Oamaru and the Waitaki District are quickly developing a name as the newest “foodie” destination of New Zealand!
-While Whitestone Cheese has long been a keystone in Oamaru’s culinary landscape, the Waitaki Valley is the country’s newest wine district, producing some excellent Pinot Noirs, and many of these can be sampled during a day trip to Kurow, a short drive from Pen-y-bryn, where you can sample the wines of Ostler, Kurow and Waitaki Braids.
+While Whitestone Cheese has long been a keystone in Oamaru’s culinary landscape, the Waitaki Valley, considered “the Burgundy of the South” is the country’s newest wine district, producing excellent Pinot Noir, Pinot Gris, Chardonnay and other wines, many of which can be sampled during a day trip to Kurow, a short drive from Pen-y-bryn.
 And to give you plenty of opportunity to sample the wines, we can arrange transport.

 Oamaru’s newest attraction, Whitestone City was established in 2017 with support from the New Zealand government and recreates the Oamaru of the 1880s in one of the historic precinct’s beautiful old buildings.
 Interactive exhibits showcase the office of the architects responsible for Oamaru’s distinctive built heritage, a chemist, barber, and a general store, and you can ride a unique penny-farthing carousel, play Victorian-era games or try your skills in the Victorian classroom.
 It’s already won several awards, and a combination ticket with the Oamaru Blue Penguin Colony lets you save a bit of money if you plan to visit both.

 Housed in a beautifully restored historic building, the Oamaru Opera House brings headline entertainment from around the world to perform on its immaculate stage.
 Shows take place regularly throughout the year and in 2013 among the performers who graced the stage was none other than Dame Kiri Te Kanawa in her sole New Zealand performance of the year.